docker-mailserver/docker-mailserver/docs/content/introduction.md

 Although a very satisfactory setup, Implicit TLS on port 465 is somewhat "cutting edge".
 There exists another well established mail Submission setup that must be supported as well, SMTP+STARTTLS on port 587.
 It uses Explicit TLS: the client starts with a cleartext connection, then the server informs a TLS-encrypted "upgraded" connection may be established, and the client _may_ eventually decide to establish it prior to the Submission.
 Basically it's an opportunistic, opt-in TLS upgrade of the connection between the client and the server, at the client's discretion, using a mechanism known as [STARTTLS][wikipedia-starttls] that both ends need to implement.

-In many implementations, the mail server doesn't enforce TLS encryption, for backwards compatibility.
+In many implementations, the mail-server doesn't enforce TLS encryption, for backwards compatibility.
 Clients are thus free to deny the TLS-upgrade proposal (or [misled by a hacker](https://security.stackexchange.com/questions/168998/what-happens-if-starttls-dropped-in-smtp) about STARTTLS not being available), and the server accepts unencrypted (cleartext) mail exchange, which poses a confidentiality threat and, to some extent, spam issues.
-[RFC 8314 (section 3.3)][rfc-8314-s33] recommends for mail servers to support both Implicit and Explicit TLS for Submission, _and_ to enforce TLS-encryption on ports 587 (Explicit TLS) and 465 (Implicit TLS).
+[RFC 8314 (section 3.3)][rfc-8314-s33] recommends for a mail-server to support both Implicit and Explicit TLS for Submission, _and_ to enforce TLS-encryption on ports 587 (Explicit TLS) and 465 (Implicit TLS).
 That's exactly `docker-mailserver`'s default configuration: abiding by RFC 8314, it [enforces a strict (`encrypt`) STARTTLS policy](http://www.postfix.org/postconf.5.html#smtpd_tls_security_level), where a denied TLS upgrade terminates the connection thus (hopefully but at the client's discretion) preventing unencrypted (cleartext) Submission.

 - **`docker-mailserver`'s default configuration enables and _requires_ Explicit TLS (STARTTLS) on port 587 for Outward Submission.**
 - It does not enable Implicit TLS Outward Submission on port 465 by default.
 One may enable it through simple custom configuration, either as a replacement or (better!) supplementary mean of secure Submission.